Guided Hiking Tours

 Distance: 3 miles

-From there, we drive to the southern edge of the Cotswolds to take in inspiring views of the UNESCO World Heritage city of Bath from Beechen Cliff.
-The day concludes with an unforgettable evening at Stonehenge, where we’ll enjoy the exclusive Stone Circle Access tour, wandering among the ancient stones as the light fades.
-We overnight in an elegant, centrally located hotel in Bath.
+Our day begins with a visit to Highgrove, the elegant home of King Charles III, with time to stroll through its beautifully designed gardens.
+We continue to the southern edge of the Cotswolds for sweeping views of the UNESCO World Heritage city of Bath from Beechen Cliff.
+The day concludes with an unforgettable evening at Stonehenge, where exclusive Stone Circle Access allows us to wander among the ancient stones as the light fades.
+Tonight, we stay in an elegant, hotel in Bath.

 Distance: 2 miles.